CAMHS Alliance - Hackney

 All staff in the teams understand that friendly, non-judgemental support is important and can listen, talk and think together with you, about what is going on and what might help.

-You can find out about what individual teams involved in the CAMHS Alliance offer below and in the City and Hackney CAMHS Alliance - Directory here (Pdf)
+You can find out what the individual teams involved in the CAMHS Alliance offer below and in the City and Hackney CAMHS Alliance directory of services 2023 here (Pdf 658KB).

 - Wellbeing and Mental Health in Schools (WAMHS) Project